Linconia: The plan

-By 1862, Lincoln had decided that Chiriquí Province, at the time part of the Granadine Confederation but today in Panama, would be an ideal location to start a colony where Blacks, especially freedmen, could lead better lives than they could in the United States.
+By 1862, Lincoln had decided that Chiriquí Province, at the time part of the Granadine Confederation but today in Panama, would be an ideal location to start a colony where black people, especially freedmen, could lead better lives than they could in the United States.
 In August of that year, he invited a group of prominent Africans to the White House to discuss the plan.
 He stated that the area had "evidence of very rich coal mines...[and] among the finest [harbors] in the world."
-African Americans, including Frederick Douglass, were in general firmly opposed to emigration, and the delegation unsurprisingly reacted negatively.
+African Americans, including Frederick Douglass, were in general firmly opposed to emigration, and the delegation similarly reacted negatively.
 Later that month, The National Republican published an editorial with the title "The Colony of Linconia", which stated that "the necessary arrangements for founding a colony on a grand scale...have been completed", with the project being headed by Senator Pomeroy.
 Pomeroy proposed that 100 African families travel with him to the site as "pioneers" on October 1.
 In September, Pomeroy received the permission of the Chiriquí government and landowner Ambrose W. Thompson of the Chiriquí Improvement Company.